 This recipe requires just 2 ingredients: strawberries (fresh or frozen, but other fruits will work too) and chia seeds.
 If the strawberries are not sweet enough you might want to add a healthy sweetener.
 In this recipe, I prefer maple syrup, but it also works great with raw honey.

-If you like some texture: place the strawberries (and sweetener) in a saucepan over medium heat and simmer for about 10 minutes until it bubbles and breaks down.
+If you like some texture: place the strawberries in a saucepan over medium heat and simmer for about 10 minutes until it bubbles and breaks down.
 Use a potato masher to mash the fruit.
 Remove from the heat and add the chia seeds.
+Add honey or maple syrup if desired.
 Stir until well combined and let it rest for at least 15 minutes to allow the mixture to gelatinize.

-For a smoother texture: place strawberries (and sweetener) in your food processor or blender and puree to your desired consistency.
+For a smoother texture: place strawberries in your food processor or blender and puree to your desired consistency.
+If using frozen strawberries, defrost overnight or using the microwave or steam oven.
 Then add to a sauce pan and let simmer for about 10 minutes over medium heat.
 Remove from the heat and add the chia seeds.
+Add honey or maple syrup if desired.
 Stir until well combined and let it rest for at least 15 minutes to allow the mixture to gelatinize.